 Here are 7 reasons why managers might fail to engage their remote workforce:

-1. Failing To Recognize Efforts
+1. Failing To Recognise Efforts

 The first and foremost reason behind a disengaged workforce is always a lack of appreciation.

 Employees like it when their efforts are taken into consideration and praised.
 It gives them a sense of gratification that is unmatched by anything else.
-And the task of recognizing their efforts and rewarding them accordingly depends mainly on the managers.
+And the task of recognising their efforts and rewarding them accordingly depends mainly on the managers.